-You see, we were about to encounter one of the busiest blizzards that the Norther Virginia area had experienced in almost 100 years, that would limit us to trudging through snow, doing repeat 800m underneath an overpass, and repeats on a track with waist high snow everywhere except lane one for the next few weeks.
-Being young, brash, and with a little dumb luck of having Moises, who grew up in Florida, driving and myself, who grew up in Texas, navigating undoubtedly compounded the problem.
-Generally a Texan and Floridian don’t have the best winter driving expertise.
+You see, we were about to encounter one of the busiest blizzards that the Northern Virginia area had experienced in almost 100 years, that would limit us to trudging through snow, doing repeat 800m underneath an overpass, and repeats on a track with waist-high snow everywhere except lane one for the next few weeks.
+Being young, brash, and with a little dumb luck of having Moises, who grew up in Florida, driving and me, who grew up in Texas, navigating undoubtedly compounded the problem.
+Generally, a Texan and Floridian don’t have the best winter driving expertise.
 With our only Virginian, Nikeya, in the back seat, we drove along with only a slight fear of the impending weather.

-And everything was fine, except at one instance we must have hit a patch of slush or ice in a particular way, and our car began to spin.
+And everything was fine, except in one instance we must have hit a patch of slush or ice in a particular way, and our car began to spin.
 All of the sudden we were performing a nice little 360 across the freeway.
-As time slowed, we spun so that we were facing the shining headlight of the middle two lanes of on coming traffic.
-Luckily for us we kept spinning and eventually ended up in the far right lane facing the right direction.
+As time slowed, we spun so that we were facing the shining headlight of the middle two lanes of oncoming traffic.
+Luckily for us, we kept spinning and eventually ended up in the far right lane facing the right direction.

 What is interesting about this story though is not the sweet maneuver across the freeway, but instead what happened during it.
 You see, as Mo lost control an interesting thing occurred.
 First, both of our perceptions changed as time began to slow.
 Secondly, we had the calmest conversation in the world.

 “Well, this is not good Mo.”
 “No. This is definitely not good.”